Frequently Asked Questions

 Do you do x-rays/imaging?

-We do not have onsite x-rays/imaging, however we can send orders to Martha’s Vineyard Hospital or the facility of your choice.
+No. We do not have onsite x-rays or other imaging.
+For any imaging needs, we are able to send orders to Martha’s Vineyard Hospital or the facility of your choice.

 Are you taking new patients?